 The legal issues get exponentially more complicated with debt crowdfunding because it involves selling securities.

-The primary elements of the new exemption for equity crowdfunding includes:
+The primary elements of the new exemption for equity crowdfunding include:

-The company may raise a maximum of $1 million total over a 12-month period.
+The company may raise a maximum of $1 million in total over a 12-month period.